-Each axis of the 3102i can be configured to output motor pulses in one of two formats, CW/CCW or Step & Direction.
+Each axis of the 3602 can be configured to output motor pulses in one of two formats, CW/CCW or Step & Direction.
 The two formats are shown in the figure below.
 In this figure, a high signal shows the output's active state, while a low signal shows its inactive state.
-For the differential outputs, an active state is when the +output has a positive voltage with respect to the -output.
-For the single ended sinking outputs, the active state is when the output is pulling the signal to ground.
+An output is in its active state whenit is pulling the signal to ground.